DTU-R3/dtu-r3.github.io/README.md

 Finally, since robotic projects are complex, a focus is set on standardisation, modularisation, documentation, and other good practices.

+## Use-cases

+* Telepresence: such as an assistive technology for people with handicaps, or for remote inspection of a building
+* Airports: such as for helping people moving to the gate, or as a security watch
+* 360° documentation: such as for documenting the progress of a building being constructed
+* Etc.

 ## Software architecture

 We package the different software components as [Docker containers](https://www.docker.com/what-docker) to make then easy and robust to deploy, test, and interoperate.
 This ensures in particular a good reproducibility and separation of concerns, which is especially good for projects that do not have an active core team to maintain everything all the time.